proxilius/sauce_demo_test/README.md

   * Testing if selected item is removed from the cart.
 * test_add_item_from_item_page:
   * Testing if item is added to the cart (clicking add button from the item page).
+* test_reset_state:
+  * Testing if cart is empty after resetting the state.

 ```sh